Soichit/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+# touch command

+1. What it does
+..1.
+It is used to make a new file
+..2.
+Can be used to make multiple files
+2. how it can be used
+..1. touch FILE_NAME
+..2. touch FILE1_NAME FILE2_NAME